Information privacy law: By Jurisdiction

-The German state of Hessia enacted the World's first data privacy law on 30SEP1970.
+The German state of Hessia enacted the world's first data privacy law on September 30, 1970.
 In Germany the term informational self-determination was first used in the context of a German constitutional ruling relating to personal information collected during the 1983 census.

 Asia

+India

+India passed its Digital Personal Data Protection Act, 2023 in August 2023.

 China

-China passed its Personal Information Protection Law in mid-2021, to go into effect November 1, 2021.
-Based loosely on the EU's GDPR, it focuses heavily on consent, rights of the individual, and transparency of data processing.
+China passed its Personal Information Protection Law (PIPL) in mid-2021, and was effective from November 1, 2021.
+It focuses heavily on consent, rights of the individual, and transparency of data processing.
+PIPL has been compared to the EU GDPR as it has similar scope and many similar provisions.

 Philippines

 In the Philippines, The Data Privacy Act of 2012 mandated the creation of the National Privacy Commission that would monitor and maintain policies that involve information privacy and personal data protection in the country.
 Modeled after the EU Data Protection Directive and the Asia-Pacific Economic Cooperation (APEC) Privacy Framework, the independent body would ensure compliance of the country with international standards set for data protection.
 The law requires government and private organizations composed of at least 250 employees or those which have access to the personal and identifiable information of at least 1000 people to appoint a Data Protection Officer that would assist in regulating the management of personal information in such entities.

 In summary, the law identifies important points regarding the handling of personal information as follows: